America’s Looming Cattle CrisisAmerica’s Looming Cattle Crisis

 image-5698210

-And a January market report by William Secor and Benjamin Campbell, agriculture economists at the University of Georgia, predicts that beef prices will continue to rise through 2024.
+A January market report by William Secor and Benjamin Campbell, agriculture economists at the University of Georgia, predicts that beef prices will continue to rise through 2024.

-“If we look at the data that we have, it’s likely that we’re going to have tighter supplies going forward, which would suggest that prices are going to remain elevated for the next several months,” Secor told The Epoch Times.
+“If we look at the data that we have, we’re likely going to have tighter supplies going forward, which would suggest that prices are going to remain elevated for the next several months,” Secor told The Epoch Times.
 “The general cycle is that when we start to tighten up these supplies, there’s a point where, when we want to start rebuilding, we retain some of those cattle that normally would be going through the supply chain just to keep normal levels of inventory.”

 image-5698213

 In the near term, this stage of the cattle cycle would drive beef prices higher as farmers hold back cattle for breeding rather than sending them off to slaughter.
-But over the longer term, higher prices would result in larger herds, which would eventually bring prices back down, Secor said.
+But over the longer term, higher prices would result in larger herds, which would eventually bring prices back down, he said.

-“More cattle continue to be sold off into the beef supply chain,” the Fed report stated.
+“More cattle continue to be sold off into the beef supply chain,” the Fed report reads.
 “Also, inventories for beef cows and heifers continued to decline, signaling that market and financial conditions have been more conducive to selling heifers and cows than retaining them.”

 When this wave of selling passes, depleted inventories could result in even greater shortages and additional spikes in the cost of beef, likely increasing America’s dependence on beef imports.

-While the United States is still the world’s largest producer of beef, it has also become a net beef importer.
+While the United States is still the world’s largest producer of beef, it also has become a net beef importer.
 Imports have typically been lower-grade frozen meats for blending into ground beef, shipped from Brazil, Australia, and New Zealand, the report states.
-More recently, however, imports of higher quality fresh cuts from Canada and Mexico have also increased.
+More recently, however, imports of higher-quality fresh cuts from Canada and Mexico have also increased.

 American ranchers successfully lobbied in 2002 to get mandatory country-of-origin labels placed on beef packaging.